danasalama48-droid/SLEEP-HEALTH-LIFESTYLE/README.md

 ## What this is

-A single-page, self-contained HTML visualization (Chart.js) that walks through five findings in the dataset:
+A single-page, self-contained HTML visualization (Chart.js) with a cool-toned, clinical data-report look.
+It walks through five findings in the dataset:

 1. **The stress line** — stress level is the strongest predictor of sleep quality in the data (r ≈ −0.81).
 2. **The occupation gap** — average sleep duration and stress vary sharply by job (engineers sleep ~1.6 hrs more than salespeople).